adiantek/FurniFab/README.md

 ![build](https://github.com/adiantek/FurniFab/actions/workflows/eslint.yml/badge.svg)
 ![build](https://github.com/adiantek/FurniFab/actions/workflows/rust-clippy.yml/badge.svg)

 FurniFab is a key tool for furniture manufacturers, enabling significant improvements in various stages of production through the use of advanced software.
-This technology guarantees higher quality and production efficiency, which would be unattainable if relying solely on manual labour.
+This technology guarantees higher quality and production efficiency, which would be unattainable if relying solely on manual labor.
 The software is specifically configured for each stage of production, resulting in increased throughput and better work outcomes.
-To achieve that result it uses various algorithms from the literature and original.
+To achieve that result, it uses various algorithms from the literature and original.
 This combination of algorithms produces results that are better than human-made results.

 ## Features

-- **Optimizes Supply Chains**: Founds the best solution for the needed amount of materials and given suppliers.
+- **Optimizes Supply Chains**: Founds the best solution for the needed number of materials and given suppliers.
-- **Better Material Efficiency**: Reduces the amount of materials that are wasted in the process.
+- **Better Material Efficiency**: Reduces the number of materials that are wasted in the process.
 - **Improved Efficiency**: Enhances productivity at various stages of furniture production.
 - **Seamless Integration**: Facilitates communication and collaboration between departments by integrating different production stages.